-Throughout my healing journey, which has really been taking place my whole adult life, there were days when my persistence was rock solid, and knowledge and wisdom seemed like ever-flowing springs.
+Throughout my healing journey, which has really been taking place my whole adult life, there were days when my persistence was rock solid and knowledge and wisdom seemed like ever-flowing springs.
 On these days, growth seemed to happen before my very eyes, and I felt like I was finally on my way to victory.

 One more significant point to note is illustrated by the fact that this particular time away for Elijah came after his overwhelming victory on Mount Carmel (1 Kings 18).
 Isn’t it interesting how our biggest struggles come after some of our biggest successes?
 This truth tells us we need to remain vigilant and come up with ways to protect ourselves from the enemy’s attacks, which often come right after a victory.

 I find great comfort in knowing that the God who led Elijah through his struggle with fear and loneliness is the same God who today will do the same for each of us.
-I know this because he did it during one of the toughest times in my life, and he continues to do so whenever I need it still today.
+I know this because he did it during one of the toughest times in my life, and he continues to do so whenever I need him to still today.